 Distance selling pharmacies

-Published on: 10th July 2013 | Updated on: 6th June 2024
+Published on: 10th July 2013 | Updated on: 7th April 2025

-The National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 detail a number of conditions for distance selling pharmacies (DSPs) in addition to the regulations governing all pharmacies.
+The National Health Service (Pharmaceutical and Local Pharmaceutical Services) Regulations 2013 detail a number of conditions for distance selling premises pharmacies (DSPs) in addition to the regulations governing all pharmacies.

 As compliance with the conditions is a pre-requisite for all DSPs to remain on the pharmaceutical list, breach of the conditions could lead to removal from the Pharmaceutical List by NHS England.